 Job Modifications for ADHD

 By implementing workplace accommodations for ADHD, employers can help employees thrive, improve their productivity, and enhance their overall job satisfaction.
-In this way, ADA in the workplace is, once again, a win-win.
+Thus, the ADA in the workplace is once again a win-win.

-Workplace accommodations for depression and anxiety aim to create a supportive environment that can help mitigate symptoms and enhance productivity.
-Here are some typical accommodations:
+Our testing can help design and suggest workplace accommodations for anxiety and depression that aim to create a supportive environment that can help mitigate symptoms and enhance productivity.
+Here are some typical workplace accommodations for anxiety and depression:

 Flexible Work Arrangements

-Certain work arrangements can be helpful workplace accommodations for depression and anxiety, such as:
+Certain work arrangements can be helpful workplace accommodations for anxiety and depression, such as:

 Work Environment Adjustments